zmikez/The_IT_Guide/The_Guide.md

 ## Rent vs Own

 -   Previously Buy vs Build.
 With current license models in the marketplace today, BvB has morphed to RvO.
-Many things that we build today, we do not own (SAP or Salesforce code).
+Many things that we build today, we do not own (SAP code, Salesforce code, etc.).
 We can build all we want but we have to pay the platform owner to run it.

     -   We MAY own the code but we have to pay to use (run) it.